How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 Derek [wikipedia.org] couldn't turn left either.

 NASCAR drivers need not apply.
-(Score:4, Funny)
+(Score:5, Funny)

 All they do is turn left.